 To get an account on the concentrated server cluster in Europe requires signing up for a custom plan.
 This means contacting us and during the process noting that you’d like to use this service.
 The concentrated server cluster service is not available for Silver, Gold or Platinum level plans.

-For existing accounts, note that the Europe server cluster is associated with a different URL than IBM’s normal video streaming services.
+For existing accounts, note that the Europe server cluster is associated with a different URL than IBM’s main global video streaming services.
 This URL is eu.video.ibm.com.
 The importance of this is found in how content is accessed and shared.
 The dashboard, embed codes, channel pages, video portal, APIs and more now all include this different URL.
 As a result, there is no migration path for already existing accounts.
 They will have to sign up for a new account that is on the server cluster instance for Europe.
 Due to the different URL, this also means that the organization feature can’t connect accounts that are on and off the server cluster instance in Europe.
 Consequently, moving videos from the old to new account will require downloading them and manually re-uploading them.

 The concentrated server cluster in Europe allows companies to tap into the scale and power of IBM’s video streaming solutions while keeping data and processes in the EU.
 This enables companies to comply with regulations and also boost performance for those inside Europe.